AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference Framework: Experiment

 \subsubsection{Language}

 We tested AllSpark's natural language processing capabilities on the IMDB dataset\cite{maas2011learning} with the task of binary sentiment classification (positive or negative).
 AllSpark loads weights from the Lynx; therefore, it can be considered to possess expert knowledge in the natural language modality.
-Compared with the SOTA models on the IMDB dataset, as shown in Table \ref{tab:res_language}, AllSpark outperformed most language models, with only a 0.32 difference from the SOTA result.
+Compared with the SOTA models on the IMDB dataset, as shown in Table \ref{tab:res_language}, AllSpark outperformed most language models, trailing the SOTA result by only 0.32.
 This highlights AllSpark's powerful understanding and analysis capabilities in natural language.